-Figure 5: Disposition of Transmission by Duration of Service Third Quarter, 2015 - 2016
+Figure 5: Disposition of Transmission by Duration of Service Fourth Quarter, 2015 - 2016

-Figure 5 indicates increases in the volume of approvals from the third quarter of 2015 for all service increments.
+Figure 5 indicates increases in the volume of approvals from the fourth quarter of 2015 for all service increments.
 Yearly service continued to make up the largest share of transmission requests.
-There were no refusals of weekly, monthly or yearly service during the study period.
-The approval rate of requests for all service increments was the same or increased from the second quarter of 2015, except for hourly service.
-Eighty-two percent of the refusals were for daily service during the study period.
+There were no refusals of monthly or yearly service during the study period.
+The approval rate of requests for all service increments slightly lower than the third quarter of 2015.
+Seventy percent of the refusals were for daily service during the study period.
 The conditions behind the refusals for daily and hourly service will be examined further in the key flowgates analysis that follows.